Magnetic seizure therapy

 Magnetic seizure therapy (MST) is a proposed form of electrotherapy and electrical brain stimulation.
 It is currently being investigated for the treatment of major depressive disorder, treatment-resistant depression (TRD), bipolar depression, schizophrenia and obsessive-compulsive disorder.
 MST is stated to work by inducing seizures via magnetic fields, in contrast to ECT which does so using alternating electric currents.
 Additionally, MST works in a more concentrated fashion than ECT, thus able to create a seizure with less of a total electric charge.
 In contrast to (r)TMS, the stimulation rates are higher (e.g. 100 Hz at 2 T) resulting in more energy transfer.
 Currently it is thought that MST works in patients with major depressive disorder by activating the connection between the subgenual anterior cingulate cortex and the parietal cortex.

 Medical uses

 Magnetic seizure therapy is a new treatment modality that is being studied for the treatment of multiple psychiatric conditions, including major depressive disorder, treatment-resistant depression (TRD), bipolar depression, schizophrenia and obsessive-compulsive disorder.

 Major depressive disorder and treatment-resistant depression

 MST is currently being studied to as a potential treatment option versus ECT based on the need for a procedure with a different safety and side effect profile.
 Current limitations to a more widespread implementation of MST for these diseases are the variable dosages, number of treatments, and efficacy versus other treatment modalities.
+A Cochrane review (2021) with three studies (65 participants) found insufficient evidence of a difference between MST and ECT.